-NACI recommends that a complete primary series of an authorized recombinant protein subunit COVID-19 vaccine (NuvaxovidTM from Novavax, Inc.) may be offered to individuals in the authorized age group without contraindications to the vaccine who are unable or unwilling to receive an mRNA vaccine.
+NACI recommends that a complete primary series of an authorized recombinant protein subunit COVID-19 vaccine (NuvaxovidTM from Novavax, Inc.) or COVID-19 vaccine from proteins in the form of Virus-Like Particles (Covifenz® from Medicago, Inc.) may be offered to individuals in the authorized age group without contraindications to the vaccine who are unable or unwilling to receive an mRNA vaccine.